-Kohei Yoshiyuki is a Japanese photographer best known for The Park, his series of photos of people watching other people have sex in the public parks of 1970s Tokyo.
-It's that exact mix of hilarious, depressing and creepy you'd expect from pictures of other people hiding in bushes and touching themselves, and it's great.
+Kohei Yoshiyuki is a Japanese photographer best known for The Park, his series of photographs of people watching other people have sex in the public parks of 1970's Tokyo.
+It's that exact mix of hilarious, depressing, and creepy you'd expect to get from pictures of people hiding in bushes and touching themselves, and it's great.

-The photos are currently being exhibited in Liverpool’s Open Eye gallery and are displayed in a darkened room.
+The photos are currently being exhibited in Liverpool’s Fact gallery and are displayed in a darkened room.
 Once you arrive, you're given a torch to guide your way around the space and witness the peepers in their natural habitat – darkness.
-It’s a creepy but oddly intimate experience, and has the effect of adding another layer to the project – turning you into the voyeur as soon as you start perving on all the perverts.
+It’s a creepy but oddly intimate experience, and adds another layer to the project, turning you into the voyeur as soon as you start perving on all the perverts.

 That exhibition is running alongside some of Yoshiyuki's other famed work, The Hotel; a series of grainy stills from hidden-camera footage taken in one of Tokyo’s many “love hotels” – places used exclusively by prostitutes and their clients.
 I called up Kohei to find out what's so special about shooting people at their most vulnerable.

 VICE: Hi Kohei, how did you first get into photographing voyeurs?